Scalr/agent-helm/charts/agent-k8s/README.md

 ![Version: 0.5.40](https://img.shields.io/badge/Version-0.5.40-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 0.42.0](https://img.shields.io/badge/AppVersion-0.42.0-informational?style=flat-square)

-A Helm chart for the scalr-agent deployment on the Kubernetes cluster, where runs are executed in Pods in the same cluster.
+A Helm chart for deploying the Scalr Agent on a Kubernetes cluster.
-Run phases are isolated in kubernetes containers with resource limits.
+Uses a controller/worker model.
+Each run stage is isolated in Kubernetes containers with specified resource limits.

-> **Note**
-> This new deployment architecture is currently in preview.
-> It has many advantages over the [`agent-docker`](/charts/agent-docker) chart and
-> would eventually replace it.

-## Additional Information
+## Overview

 The Agent deploys as two components: a controller and a worker.
 The controller consumes jobs from Scalr and schedules pods, while the worker supervises the jobs.